rackerlabs/support-how-to/content/how-to/cloud-servers/upgrade-apache-http-server-2.2-to-2.4-in-rhel-and-centos/index.md

 ### *Critical:* Restart the HTTPd

-After you complete the steps in this article, you must restart HTTPd and verify that it is enabled and running by using the following steps:
+After you complete the steps in this article, you must restart HTTPd and verify that it's enabled and running by using the following steps:

 1. Run the following command to restart HTTPd: